territorialHQ/api-samples/bot-endpoint.md

 ```

 The token can be verified using the following public key. <br>
-Make sure to also check whether the username matches the user id in the url and that the clan matches your clan tag. <br>
+Make sure to also check whether the username matches the user id in the url and that the clan field matches your clans discord guild id. <br>
 Depending on your implementation you might also want to check the `iat`, `nbf` and `exp` fields to make sure the token is within the valid life span.

 ```